 The High Performance Computing (HPC) Cluster is the core of our computational infrastructure.
-The Cluster is well suited for running large, multi-threaded or distributed parallel computations.
+With more than 12,490 cores and 708 nodes, the HPC Cluster provides powerful and scalable high performance computing resources for running large, multi-threaded and distributed parallel computations.

 What is the HPC?

 The High Performance Computing Cluster at FSU is a tightly integrated system of uniform servers connected by a fast Infiniband data network that is designed to run long compute-intensive programs.
 This uniformity and integration makes the system extremely well suited for processing workloads that would not scale on regular computers because of memory requirements or CPU limits.

 What is it used for?

 The HPC is used for long-running jobs that require large compute resources, like many CPUs or memory.
 To allow many users to run program at the same time, HPC systems make use of batch non-interactive jobs that are scheduled on available resources.
 In a batch system, users describe the workflow of their program and once a job is submitted to the system, it runs independent of any user input until it finishes.
 Jobs can be monitored, but not interacted with.

 Compute jobs running on the HPC can operate in parallel using popular frameworks like OpenMP and MPI.

 Many users write and/or compile their own software to run on the HPC, for which we provide number of tools and libraries to support.
 Other users can run jobs using general-purpose applications, such as MATLAB.

 Who has access?

 Access to the HPC is available for all FSU faculty and students/staff with a faculty sponsor.
 To get priority access to our resources, many faculty have made investments in the HPC by purchasing nodes.